 This creek flows out of Lake Norris and runs through St Johns River Water Management District lands, Seminole State Forest, a large forested, private property, and Lower Wekiva River Preserve State Park on its way to the Wekiva River.
-As its name implies, Black Water Creek is a beautiful, dark stream, the result of tannic conditions in the water.
-Although several miles long, the creek is much less accessible than other parts of the river system.
-Black Water Creek only has one public canoe facility at Lake Norris Conservation Area and a few minimally developed launch sites downstream in Seminole State Forest lands.
-Dense vegetation and downed trees make boating on Black Water Creek challenging, but this limited access and undeveloped surroundings provide solitude and backcountry paddling.
-The creek is not navigable between Lake Norris Road and the confluence of Seminole Creek.
-(Signs have been installed along the creek south of Lake Norris Road, north of CR44A and south of SR44 to warn the public of this condition.)
-The portion of Black Water Creek within Seminole State Forest east of the confluence with Seminole Creek and continuing to the Wekiva River is periodically cleared to allow passage of small watercraft.
-Access to this section is typically from the Black Water Creek Day Use area in Seminole State Forest.
-Small nonmotorized boats are also sometimes able to access the lower reach of Black Water Creek from its confluence with the Wekiva River.
-There are no private concessionaires on Black Water Creek.
+As its name implies, Black Water Creek is a beautiful, dark water stream.
+The dark waters are a result of tannic conditions in the water.
+Although Black Water Creek is several miles long, the creek is much less accessible than Rock Springs Run, Wekiwa Springs Run, or the Wekiva River.
+Black Water Creek only has one public canoe facility (at Lake Norris Conservation Area) and a few minimally developed launch sites downstream from there on Seminole State Forest lands.
+Dense vegetation and downed trees in the creek make boating on Black Water Creek challenging.
+Given the limited access and undeveloped state of Black Water Creek and its surroundings, the creek provides opportunities for solitude and backcountry, nonmotorized boating.
+In addition to the limited boat access via Seminole State Forest and the Lake Norris Conservation Area, small nonmotorized boats are sometimes able to access the lower reach of Black Water Creek at its confluence with the Wekiva River.
+There are currently no private concessioners on Black Water Creek.